FAQ

 There is ongoing debate and scientific research regarding the health benefits of organic products compared to non-organic products.
 Some studies reveal that organic products have higher levels of certain nutrients, such as antioxidants, while others have found no significant differences in nutrient levels between organic and non-organic products.

 In general, the main benefit of organic products is that they are produced without the use of synthetic chemicals and GMOs.
 This means that they are generally considered to be safer and more environmentally-friendly than non-organic products.
 However, the specific health benefits of organic products may vary depending on the individual product and the specific methods used in its production.
-For instance, many conventionally produced (i.e. non-organic) vegetable and fruits crops involve high levels of chemicals!
+For instance, many conventionally produced (i.e. non-organic) vegetable and fruits crops involve high levels of chemicals in their production!

 Organic products are often more expensive than non-organic products because organic farming and production methods tend to be more labor-intensive and require more careful planning and management.